seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Why, beg, then.

 **ULYSSES**
-Why then for Venus’ sake, give me a kiss,
+Why then for Venus' sake, give me a kiss,
 When Helen is a maid again, and his.

 **CRESSIDA**
-I am your debtor, claim it when ’tis due.
+I am your debtor, claim it when 'tis due.

 **ULYSSES**
-Never’s my day, and then a kiss of you.
+Never's my day, and then a kiss of you.

 **DIOMEDES**
-Lady, a word: I’ll bring you to your father.
+Lady, a word: I'll bring you to your father.

 *Exit with CRESSIDA*